AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 3/Overview.md

 ## Obtain Alibaba Cloud Linux 3 images

-You can use the following methods to obtain and use Alibaba Cloud Linux 3 images:
+You can use one of the following methods to obtain and use Alibaba Cloud Linux 3 images:

+-   ECS instances
     -   When you create an ECS instance, select **Public Image**, and then select Alibaba Cloud Linux 3 and its version.
 For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
     -   Change the operating system of an existing ECS instance to Alibaba Cloud Linux 3 by replacing the system disk.
 For more information, see [Replace the system disk \(public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (public images).md).
+-   On-premises environments such as a virtualization environment based on Kernel-based Virtual Machine \(KVM\)

+    Download and install an Alibaba Cloud Linux 3 image, and then restart the system.
+For more information, see [Use Alibaba Cloud Linux 3 images in an on-premises environment](/intl.en-US/Images/Alibaba Cloud Linux 3/Features and interfaces supported by Alibaba Cloud Linux 3/Use Alibaba Cloud Linux 3 images in an on-premises environment.md).

 ## Update history

-For more information about the release notes of Alibaba Cloud Linux 3 images, see [Release notes](/intl.en-US/Images/Alibaba Cloud Linux 3/Release notes.md).
+For information about the release notes of Alibaba Cloud Linux 3 images, see [Release notes](/intl.en-US/Images/Alibaba Cloud Linux 3/Release notes.md).

 ## Technical support

 Alibaba Cloud provides the following technical support for Alibaba Cloud Linux 3:

--   Eight years of LTS is provided in the form of security updates and vulnerability fixes until the release lifecycle ends on April 30, 2029.
+-   Eight years of LTS is guaranteed in the form of security updates and vulnerability fixes until the release lifecycle ends on April 30, 2029.
 You can use one of the following methods to obtain free LTS:
     -   [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex)
     -   [GitHub](https://alibaba.github.io/cloud-kernel/os.html?spm=5176.cnalinux.0.0.1f8323d1WpS5ZY&aly_as=32Di8ZOj)
 -   Images are updated every four months.
 Updates cover new features, security updates, and vulnerability fixes.